Well-quasi-ordering and finite distinguishing number: A bound on k C and l C

 For each class $\P(w,H)$ from this list, it suffices to check for each $G_i$ ($i=1,\dots,s$) whether $G_i\in\P(w,H)$.
 Since $|G_i|\leq m$, if $G_i\in \P(w,H)$ then $G_i$ can be embedded in an initial segment of $w$ of length at most $2mp(m)$.

 Thus $\C$ lies below the Bell numbers if and only if every graph $G_{w,H}(1,2,\dots,2mp(m))$ contains some $G_i$ as an induced subgraph, ranging over all graphs $H$ with up to $\ell(m)$ vertices, and all periodic words with period up to length $p(m)$.
-This is a finite list (whose length is a function of $m$) of instances of the induced subgraph problem, where the sizes of the graphs are functions of $m$. \end{proof}